sungod12/password-manager/README.md

 In the project directory, run:

+### `npm install`

+This will install the required dependencies and run the app in the development mode,and then run

 ### `npm start`

-This will install the required dependencies and run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.